-This all depends on the role you're applying for and what the recruiter expects, so again you'll need to do your research beforehand.
-Contact employees of the company on LinkedIn and ask if they submitted a creative CV, conduct some Google searches around what's typically expected in your industry and if you're still unsure call the hiring manager to enquire if a creative CV would be welcomed.
+It's therefore important that you understand the audience of your CV, so you'll need to do some research beforehand.
+Conduct a Google search around what's typically expected in your industry, contact employees of the company on LinkedIn and ask if they submitted a creative CV and if you're still unsure call the hiring manager to enquire if a creative CV would be welcomed.

-If you're confident that your traditional CV is strong, your portfolio work should tell the employer everything they need to know about your creative ability.
-However, if the job advert specifically asks for a designed CV or a more creative approach to your application you'll need to follow the instruction.
+If you're confident that your traditional CV is strong, your portfolio should tell the employer everything they need to know about your creative ability so spending time putting together a creative CV will be unnecessary.
+However, if the job advert specifically asks for a designed CV or a more creative approach to your application, you'll need to follow the instruction.